Keyword Chef Review Summary;

 I have found that certain niches or phrases work much better than others, and you do need some form of structure to get the most out of your wildcard searches.

-Keyword Chef does also provide you with additional data, sometimes called 'SERP' or even competition, essentially a number or score given to each phrase, indicating how difficult, or easy a phrase may be to rank for.
+Keyword Chef does also provide you with additional data beyond those traditional search volume scores.
+Sometimes called 'SERP' or even competition, essentially a number or score given to each phrase, indicating how difficult, or easy a phrase may be to rank for.

 Their version looks at the Top 10 or the front page of search engine pages and reviews the websites that are ranking for that search phrase.